 Full paper in Arabic: pdf

-(2).
-Department of Water and Soil Science, Faculty of Agricultural Engineering, Tishreen University, Lattakia, Syria.
+(1).
+Department of Animal Production, Faculty of Agricultural Engineering, Tishreen University, Lattakia, Syria.

 Abstract: